frasermince/evergreen/Output/Muzero.md

 2. EfficientZero
 3. MCTS as regularized policy optimization
 4. Muesli

 ## The AlphaGo Algorithm Family

 So what is the AlphaGo family of algorithms?
-In short it was created to create a computer program that can beat grand masters at the game of Go.
+As stated above they were developed to create a computer program that can beat grand masters at the game of Go.
 Go was long considered to be a game unsolvable by computers.

 Chess itself is very difficult for computers due to the large search space of it's moves.
 For each move for each piece in the game of chess that is a possibility you would have to search.

 The search space of chess is estimated to be 10^50.
-Go on the other hand has a a branching factor of 250.
+Go has a much larger set of valid moves and thus a much larger branching factor coming in at 250.
 The search space of Go is estimated to be 10^170.
 A whole googol more complex than the game of chess.

 The naive approach to such a problem would be an exhaustive search but such a large search space makes this impossible.
 More traditional methods relied heavily upon pruning unpromising parts of the search tree to reduce the search tree size.
 However knowing what to prune is not easy.

-The combination of an algorithm called Monte Carlo Search Tree algorithm with neural nets made AlphaGo a reality.
+AlphaGo's genius was combining a Monte Carlo Search Tree (MCTS) algorithm with value and policy functions estimated by neural nets.
 So what is Monte Carlo Tree Search (MCTS)?

 ## Monte Carlo Tree Search

-MCTS follows a Monte Carlo simulation.
-Where it chooses actions to take according to an upper confidence bound.
-This upper confidence bound characterizes the tradeoff between exploration and exploitation.
-Or the need to look at something new compared to the desire to take advantage of what we already know.

-The basic idea of muzero and any of the MCTS methods is to simulate a search in the environment n times.
-Where n is a parameter chosen depending on the game.
-Utilizing what is known or predicted about the model we visit possible future nodes and build a visit policy based upon this information.
-We build up knowledge of how well explored an action is and how valuable it is over each subsequent simulation.
+In Monte Carlo Tree Search we simulate taking actions from the current point in the environment $n$ times.
+A simulation ends upon reach an unexplored leaf node.
+As we take more simulations information about the environment such as visit count and value of each state accumulates biasing which action we will visit next.
+At the end of $n$ simulations we use this information to create a search policy.

+MCTS follows a Monte-Carlo rollout in a non uniform way.
+Instead of uniformly sampling actions as done in vanilla Monte-Carlo planning it uses a upper confidence bound to bias which action to simulate next.
+The MCTS algorithm used in the AlphaGo family is based off of the UCT algorithm (or Upper Confidence Bound for Trees).

+### UCT Algorithm

+### Selection

 In muzero specifically we choose possible next state to explore with the following formula
 $$